Skip to contents

 • End

-Here, Chromosome, Start, and End denote the chromosomal segment, and Segment_Mean denotes the log(2) ratio for a particular segment, which is a common output of somatic copy number alteration callers.
-Note that coordinates must be one-based (i.e. chromosomes start at 1, not 0).
+Here, Chromosome, Start, and End denote the chromosomal segment, while nMajor and nMinor denote major and minor copy number for particular segment, a standard output of somatic copy number alteration callers.
+Note that coordinates must be one-based (i.e. chromosomes start at 1, not 0), and that copy numbers should be formatted as whole integers, not floating values.
 Below shows the initial part of a copy number segment file that is formatted correctly according to PCGR’s requirements:

-Importantly, you can configure predefined log(2) thresholds for segments that are considered to be high-level copy-number amplifications and homozygous deletions, through the following options:
+Importantly, you can configure predefined thresholds for segments that are considered to be high-level copy-number amplifications through the following option:

-• --logr_gain: minimum log(2) value for a segment to be considered an amplification, default 0.8
+• --n_copy_gain: minimum (total) copy number for a segment to be considered an amplification, default 6